Edawn Coughman

-Edawn Coughman (born July 21, 1988) is a former American football offensive tackle.
+Edawn Coughman (born July 21, 1988) is an American former football offensive tackle.
 He played college football at Dodge City Community College before transferring to Shaw University.
 He has played for the Toronto Argonauts of the Canadian Football League (CFL), and the Seattle Seahawks, Dallas Cowboys, Buffalo Bills, Tampa Bay Buccaneers, Washington Redskins and Houston Texans of the National Football League (NFL).

-Early years
+Early life and college

-Coughman attended Tri-Cities High School in East Point, Georgia.
-He then attended Dodge City Community College.

-He then transferred to Shaw University, where he played for the Shaw Bears from 2008 to 2010.
+After Tri-Cities High School in East Point, Georgia, Coughman attended Dodge City Community College.
+He transferred to Shaw University, where he played for the Shaw Bears from 2008 to 2010.
 He earned First-team All-CIAA honors in 2009 and 2010.
 Coughman was named a Division II All-American by the Heritage Sports Radio Network (HSRN) in 2009.
-He was also named an Honorable Mention Black College Football All-American by Boxtorow.com/BASN in 2009.
+He was named an Honorable Mention Black College Football All-American by Boxtorow.com/BASN in 2009.
 He garnered Third-team Don Hansen NCAA Division II All-Super Region I recognition in 2010.
 Coughman earned CIAA Offensive Lineman of the Week accolades three times in 2010.
 He was also named to the 2010 HBUC Bowl.
 The Bears won the CIAA Championship in 2010.
 He majored in Recreation Studies at Shaw.

-Professional career
+Professional athletic career

 Canadian Football League

 Coughman played in nine games for the Toronto Argonauts during the 2011 season.
 He was released in May 2012.

 National Football League

 After being released by the Argonauts, Coughman was signed by the Seattle Seahawks on June 18, 2012.
 He was released in August 2012.

 Coughman was signed by the Dallas Cowboys on May 13, 2013.
 He was released on August 30, 2013.
 Three days later, Coughman was signed to the Buffalo Bills' practice squad.
 He was signed to a reserve/future contract by the Bills on December 30, 2013.
 The Bills released Coughman on August 19, 2014.
 One day after being released by the Bills, Coughman was signed by the Tampa Bay Buccaneers.
 He was released by the Buccaneers on August 29, 2014.

 On December 11, 2014, Coughman was signed to the Washington Redskins practice squad.
 He then signed a futures contract on December 29.
 He was waived by the Redskins on May 4, 2015.
 On May 11, 2015, Coughman was re-signed by the Tampa Bay Buccaneers.
 He was released by the Buccaneers on September 5 and signed to the team's practice squad the next day.
 He was released by the Buccaneers on September 8, 2015.

 Coughman was signed to the Houston Texans' practice squad on September 23, 2015.
 He was released by the Texans on October 13, 2015.

-Coughman was signed by the Arizona Cardinals on January 5, 2016.
+He was signed by the Arizona Cardinals on January 5, 2016.
 He was released by the team on June 1, 2016.